 Filtered media can be directly added to a sterilized glass vial, or via the (sterilized) male luer lock ports.

 Ideally in a sterile environment, the vial's lid can be removed and the inoculant can be added.
 Alternatively, for additional sterility, a needle can be sent down a tube, without removing the cap at all.

-Since light will be traveling through the glass, we recommend handling the glass ware with gloves, or at least minimizing oils from hands.
-Post-inoculation, and before placing in the Pioreactor sleeve, wiping the surface of the glass with ethanol is a great idea!
+We recommend handling the vial with gloves, or handling only the cap.
+Minimize touching the glass as much as possible to avoid getting oils and fingerprints on the glass.
+Before placing in the Pioreactor sleeve, wiping the surface of the glass with a kimwipe is a great idea!

 Using pumps: influx and efflux.

 When using the Pioreactor with pumps, you'll be using the four luer lock tubes as influx and efflux.
 The tubes, which are identical lengths, can be moved up and down, and we suggest using this as a way to "label" tubes, and to control the maximum volume in the vial.
 This can be done before sterilization.
 Here's how: